kata-containers/kata-containers/docs/design/architecture_3.0/README.md

   └─ container stdin io thread(M * tokio task)
 ```
 ### Extensible Framework
-The Rust version kata-runtime is designed with the extension of service, runtime, and hypervisor, combined with configuration to meet the needs of different scenarios.
+The Kata 3.x runtime is designed with the extension of service, runtime, and hypervisor, combined with configuration to meet the needs of different scenarios.
 At present, the service provides a register mechanism to support multiple services.
 Services could interact with runtime through messages.
 In addition, the runtime handler handles messages from services.
 To meet the needs of a binary that supports multiple runtimes and hypervisors, the startup must obtain the runtime handler type and hypervisor type through configuration.

 ![framework](./images/framework.png)
 ### Resource Manager